 Using a CNAME (alternate)

-Another way to connect your domain to your cloud account is to add a CNAME record that points your domain to your Elementor Cloud website domain.
-For example, if your domain name is example.com, and your Elementor Cloud website is example.elementor.cloud, create a CNAME record on example.com that points to example.elementor.cloud.
+Another way to connect your domain to your cloud account is to add a CNAME record that points your domain to your Elementor hosted website domain.
+For example, if your domain name is example.com, and your Elementor hosted website is example.elementor.cloud, create a CNAME record on example.com that points to example.elementor.cloud.

 Wait for the DNS changes to propagate